-The players also realize improvements, as four batting cages were constructed beyond the right-field fence.
+The players also realize improvements, as four batting cages were constructed and recently enclosed with a pitching lab beyond the right-field fence.
 The dugouts were almost doubled in length and width.

 Prior to the 2005 season, PawVision, the videoboard that was used in the football stadium, was moved to Doug Kingsmore Stadium.
 Prior to the 2008 season, new lights were installed, then a practice facility with field turf was built behind the batting cages in 2009.
 Additional chairback seats were also added behind the right-field fence.